William-Rohm/MailSimUserGuide/README.md

 </MailForward>
 ```

-Like [MailSend], recipients can be specified one by one or randomly, and the forwarded messages can include attachment files, also either specified or randomly chosen.
+Like [MailSend](#mailsend), recipients can be specified one by one or randomly, and the forwarded messages can include attachment files, also either specified or randomly chosen.

 ### MailMove